 Associate of Applied Science & Certificate

-The Law Enforcement Academy program offers a certificate and Associates of Applied Science in basic law enforcement to prepare students for the Colorado P.O.S.T.
-(Police Office Standards and Training) Certification Examination.
+The Law Enforcement Academy program offers a certificate and Associate of Applied Science in basic law enforcement to prepare students for the Colorado POST (Police Office Standards and Training) Certification Examination.

 The OJC Law Academy is not the only academy in Colorado that offers instruction above the POST curriculum requirements.
 However, OJC is the only academy that focuses on training students from rural areas who want to continue living in small towns or rural area and working as a peace officer.
 OJC’s focus is on the broader training needed to serve small and rural agencies, however OJC graduates are equally prepared to work the narrower and more job specific requirements of larger agencies.